rubensworks/PhD-Thesis/content/conclusions.md

 dedicated systems will likely be more efficient.
-However, when the domain of queries is broad, a more general-purpose like our approach is more fitting, as this will lead to sufficiently fast query execution in all cases, with acceptable storage requirements.
+However, when the domain of queries is broad, a more general-purpose like our approach is more fitting, as this will lead to sufficiently fast query execution in most cases, with acceptable storage requirements.

 In conclusion, our storage approach can be used be used as a backend